-Legacies form the cornerstone of The Courtauld, ever since our first benefactors, Samuel Courtauld, Sir Robert Witt and Viscount Lee of Fareham, bequeathed their art collections and founded the Institute.
-Their generosity and foresight ensured that The Courtauld has become the most critically engaged, welcoming and generous institution for the study of art history, curation and conservation in the world.
+Legacies form the cornerstone of the Courtauld, ever since our first benefactors, Samuel Courtauld, Sir Robert Witt and Viscount Lee of Fareham, bequeathed their art collections and founded the Institute.
+Their generosity and foresight ensured that the Courtauld has become the most critically engaged, welcoming and generous institution for the study of art history, curation and conservation in the world.

 How to leave a gift in your Will